kubepug/kubepug/README.md

 ```

+### Air-gapped environment

+This happens when you have a secure environment that does not have an internet connectivity.

+Steps to follow:

+1. Download swagger file in a machine that has internet connection

+`$ curl -o swagger-v1.17.0.json https://raw.githubusercontent.com/kubernetes/kubernetes/v1.17.0/api/openapi-spec/swagger.json`

+2. Securely move the json file to your Air-Gapped environment, to the folder of your choosing.
+This folder will be used by `kubepug`.

+3. Execute `kubepug` with the option `swagger-dir`, like this

+`$ kubepug --k8s-version=v1.17.0 --swagger-dir=/your/swagger/folder`

+This will verify the current context against the swagger file we downloaded and copied over manually

 ## Screenshot

 ![Kubepug](assets/screenshot.png)

 ## Todo

 * Add some Unit Tests

 ## References

 As I've used this project to learn Go and also some Kubernetes [client-go](https://github.com/kubernetes/client-go/) some parts of this plugin are based in Caio Begotti's [Pod-Tree](https://github.com/caiobegotti/Pod-Dive), Ahmet Balkan [kubectl-tree](https://github.com/ahmetb/kubectl-tree) and Bitnami [Kubecfg](https://github.com/bitnami/kubecfg)

 Logo based in <a href="https://br.freepik.com/fotos-vetores-gratis/mao">Mão vetor criado por freepik - br.freepik.com</a>